 #6.
 Which University is the Best in the Country for this Course?

 There are many good universities in Nigeria, each has a reputation for being the best in various courses of study.
 For instance; the University of Nigeria, UNILORIN, UNILAG, and UNIBEN are famous for being the first choice for students who want to study any course related to the health sciences.
-Some like FUTO, Uniport, and ESUT, are well know for tech-related courses like Engineering, and so on.
+Some like FUTO, Uniport, and ESUT, are well known for tech-related courses like Engineering, and so on.

 There are many valuable online resources to guide you in this, just make sure you are open to learning, and you won’t make mistakes.